-Our goal in writing this blog post is to inform readers about nine small parrot species they may or may not have heard of before.
-Owning a smaller bird comes with its fair share of benefits, including being able to carry them around in your pocket or handbag.
-Smaller birds are also a fantastic option for novice bird owners, as they can be easier to care for and more forgiving than larger birds.
+This article details nine small parrot species that many people may not have heard of before.
+Owning a small bird comes with its fair share of benefits, including being able to carry them around.
+Smaller birds are also fantastic options for novice bird owners, as they can be easier to care for and more forgiving than larger birds.

-Many different small parrot species make wonderful additions to any household.
-Some of our favorites include the following:
+Many different small parrot species will make wonderful additions to any household!

 The 9 Types of Small Parrot Species